AI-Driven Engineering Leadership

 Chief Digital Officer

-When the digitalization roadmap needs to land as outcomes, I align business goals with engineering execution without losing manageability.
+When the digitalization roadmap needs to land as outcomes, I align business goals with engineering execution without losing control.

 • • Focus: AI initiative portfolio execution, transformation risk management, business–technology alignment.

-• • Value: digital projects reach production in a predictable mode.
+• • Value: digital projects reach production predictably.

 HR / Head of Recruitment

-A rare combination: engineering leadership + AI systems expertise in one profile — fills roles that would otherwise require two hires with coordination overhead between them.
+A rare combination: engineering leadership + AI systems expertise in one profile — fills roles that would otherwise require two separate people with coordination overhead between them.

 • • Focus: lower hiring risk for a complex combined role; explicit JD fit on scale, stack, and scope.